Krissttina/answerer/README.md

 # answerer
-This program gives back wgatever you type
+This program gives back whatever you type it